Your visioncare team

-Ophthalmologists are medical doctors who specialize in diagnosis and treatment of diseases of the eye.
-Some ophthalmologists also perform simple refractions, designed to determine what visual correction is needed, and prescribe spectacles or corrective eyewear as required.
+Ophthalmologists are medical or osteopathic doctors, who specialize in diagnosis and treatment of diseases of the eye.
+Specially trained ophthalmologists perform simple refractions, designed to determine what visual correction is needed, and prescribe spectacles or corrective eyewear as required.

-Optometrists (O.Ds’s) have a post-graduate university degree in the science of optometry.
-They test your eyesight, and check your eyes for medical conditions that mean you should be referred to an ophthalmologist.
-(In New Brunswick, a number of optometrists are also now qualified to prescribe drugs to treat some conditions of the eye.)
-Many optometrists also dispense spectacles and contact lenses.
+Optometrists have a post-graduate degree in the Science of Optometry.
+They test eyesight and evaluate medical conditions, referring you to an ophthalmologist when necessary.
+In New Brunswick, qualified optometrists prescribe drugs to treat certain conditions of the eye.
+Optometrists may also dispense spectacles and contact lenses.